vitejs/vite/docs/guide/api-vite-environment.md

 A plugin could use the `environment` instance to:

 - Only apply logic for certain environments.
-- Change the way they work depending on the configuration for the environment, which can be accessed using `environment.config`.
-The vite core resolve plugin modifies the way it resolves ids based on `environment.config.resolve.conditions` for example.
+- Change the way they work depending on the configuration for the environment, which can be accessed using `environment.options`.
+The vite core resolve plugin modifies the way it resolves ids based on `environment.options.resolve.conditions` for example.

 ```ts
   transform(code, id) {